jeremytammik/firerating/README.md

 # firerating

-Convert the Revit FireRating SDK sample to a cloud-based multi-project implementation
+Convert the Revit FireRating SDK sample to a cloud-based multi-project implementation.

 For more information, please refer to
 [The 3D Web Coder](http://the3dwebcoder.typepad.com),